MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 [![Screenshot that shows Sync tab where you can configure crawl frequency.](media/jira-cloud-sync-tab.png)](media/jira-cloud-sync-tab.png#lightbox)

 The refresh interval determines how often your data is synced between the data source and the Graph connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
-For more details, [click here](configure-connector.md#step-8-refresh-settings).
+For more details, see [refresh settings](configure-connector.md#step-8-refresh-settings).

 You can change the default values of refresh interval from here if you want to.